wangonya/wangonya.com/content/blog/grokking-algorithms-notes.md

 ## Arrays

-> Rendom access.
+> Random access.
 Fast reads, slow writes.

 With arrays, data is stored contiguously (right next to each other) in memory.
-If more data needs to be added and there's not enough space for it to be stored contiguosly in the current location, everything needs to be moved to a different location that will allow this to be done.
+If more data needs to be added and there's not enough space for it to be stored contiguously in the current location, everything needs to be moved to a different location that will allow this to be done.
 Inserting data into the middle of an array also requires moving everything else to the right to make space for the new item.
 Adding data can therefore be quite slow.
 While it's possible to reserve slots as a workaround for having to change locations, the reserved slots end up being wasted in case they're not used.
 Deleting is also slow as everything needs to be moved up to fill the empty space (assuming the deletion was done in the middle).

 ## Linked lists